April 29th

 Meaning of the subhAShita:

-The taste of that which is chewed by the teeth is enjoyed by the tongue!
-Anguish over the benefaction of others - this is the nature of the impeccable souls.
+The taste of what is chewed by the teeth is enjoyed by the tongue!
+Anguish over the benefaction of others—this is the nature of the impeccable souls.

 Commentary: